anzumura/kanji-tools/README.md

 - **Jouyou**: 2136 official Jōyō (常用) kanji
 - **Jinmei**: 633 official Jinmeiyō (人名用) kanji
 - **Linked Jinmei**: 230 more Jinmei kanji that are old/variant forms of Jōyō (212) or Jinmei (18)
-- **Linked Old**: 213 old/variant Jōyō kanji that aren't in 'LinkedJinmei'
+- **Linked Old**: 213 old/variant Jōyō kanji that aren't in 'Linked Jinmei'
 - **Other**: kanji that are in the top 2501 frequency list, but not one of the first 4 types
 - **Extra**: kanji loaded from 'extra.txt' - shouldn't be any of the above types
-- **None**: used as a type for a kanji that hasn't been loaded
+- **None**: used for kanji that haven't been loaded from any files

 The program also loads the 214 official kanji radicals (部首).